Trauma: Life in the E.R.: Controversy

 Episodes shot for both Trauma and Code Blue in New Orleans, Louisiana featured Dr. Eduardo Marvez-Valls, coordinator of E.R. and Trauma Medical Residents at Charity Hospital.
 Marvez-Valls, whose reputation as a dedicated instructor and physician was often featured in interviews with the doctors featured in Trauma and Code Blue, was both openly homosexual (Code Blue frequently featured Marvez-Valls at his home in the French Quarter, which he shared with his longtime partner, Robert Ripley) and suffering from end-stage AIDS.
 Dr. Marvez-Valls did not perform tasks that would involve excessive exposure to needles, such as suturing or IV insertion, but he continued diagnosing and treating patients in the E.R. and Trauma services at Charity Hospital even after the hospital was shut down by Hurricane Katrina, practicing medicine in tents and other temporary emergency rooms until his death from AIDS-related kidney disease in 2006 at the age of 52.

 Patient privacy concerns have dogged Trauma from the beginning.
 In the early 2000s, a group of patients from New Jersey who appeared on the show sued The New York Times Co.
 In response, one appeals court ruled that the format of the show technically qualified as news and that the series deserved the same protections under the law.
 Later, in 2005, two men in Florida whose cases were featured on the show sued the producers for breach of privacy, claiming show crew and producers would disguise themselves as hospital personnel to obtain release signatures for the taped footage under false pretenses.
 Charles Sims, an attorney for the show's producers, has dismissed the men's claims and asserted that all releases were obtained properly.

 Spin-offs

 In its first spin-off, Paramedics followed the activities of teams of EMTs and paramedics in a number of large urban centers in the United States.
-The series lasted from 1998-2002.
+The series lasted from 1998 to 2002.
 Its spirit lives on in the newer series Boston EMS, which has a similar premise.
 The second spin-off was Code Blue.